Davey Armstrong: Pro career

+David (Davey) started boxing out of the Tacoma Boy's Club Gym under the tutelage of Joe Clough.
 Armstrong turned pro as a lightweight on March 28, 1980 and boxed out of the Kronk Gym in Detroit.
-He never lived up to the potential that he showed as an amateur boxer, and never challenged for a major boxing title as a professional.
+He was a kind and gentle man and rarely if ever had a bad word for anyone.
 Armstrong retired in 1983 after 27 bouts (24 wins and 3 losses).

 Life after boxing

 Armstrong lived in Puyallup, Washington, and worked for the City of Seattle as a bookkeeper.
 He died from dementia on February 8, 2021.